Skip to main content

 Home price index declined from 478.06 in Q4 2024 to 465.98 in Q3 2025, signaling reduced pricing pressure.
 Inventory growth outpaced sales, shifting leverage to buyers through longer listing times and adjustments.
 Competition dropped as demand softened relative to supply buildup.

-Buyer demand holds steady at moderate levels, assuming mortgage rates stabilize between 6.0% and 6.8%.
+Market conditions will depend on broader economic trends, including mortgage rate movements.
+If rates stabilize, buyer activity may remain steady; however, future conditions are subject to change.
 Affordability eases with continued inventory gains and price softening, based on the 2024 forecast score of 36 indicating decline.
 Competition stays low, favoring buyers in a balanced shift, though new supply risks oversaturation.

 Assumptions include persistent migration and job growth offsetting rate sensitivity.
 Buyers gain negotiation power from extended days on market near 80, but watch for insurance hikes.